 The big colorful combinations of Grown Fresh™ annual flowers are a Creek Side Gardens specialty.
 A lot of study and research goes into selecting the best varieties and combinations of flowers so that everything grows together just exactly perfect.
 You will see what I am talking about when you come to visit this spring.

 Some of that study and research will take place in February during the ProGreen Expo, which will be held virtually this year.
 ProGreen Expo is a sponsored by the Garden Centers of Colorado, the Colorado Nursery and Greenhouse Association and the Associated Landscape Contractors of Colorado.
 These are the three leading Colorado professional industry organizations to which Creek Side is affiliated with.

 The educational sessions offer all types of classes from how to prune trees and shrubs, to recommended insect pest control strategies, to what flowers were the stars of the show at the CSU Trial Gardens in Ft.
 Collins last summer.
-Because Creek Side strives to provide the best gardening advice to their customers, several Creek Side staff members will be attending the educational sessions this year to brush up on what they already know and learn something new about what they don’t know!
+Because Creek Side strives to provide the best gardening advice to their customers, several Creek Side Green Team will be attending the educational sessions this year to brush up on what they already know and learn something new about what they don’t know!

 We’re excited and you can begin getting excited too now that spring is on the way!